konsumation/db-level/README.md

 ## backup

-Copy all data into out stream as long time text data
+Copy all data into out stream as long time text data.

 ### Parameters